 The above example shows the top handful of blog posts for the 6Q blog.
 The first article, 190 Brilliant Examples of Company Values, has 228 other websites pointing at it.
 This is a sign of good popularity.

-Now we get onto the final step of preparing to pitch a guest post, and that is, writing the actual pitch email.
+Now we get onto the final step of preparing to pitch a guest post, and that is, writing the actual guest post pitch email.

 Write a winning pitch email